edalorzo/fundamental-programming/README.rst

 Design By Contract
 ------------------

-Functions and methods are the building blocks of the entire system and we should strive to `design them by contract <https://www.cs.umd.edu/class/fall2002/cmsc214/Projects/P1/proj1.contract.html>`_.
+Functions or methods are the fundamental building blocks of any software application and we should strive to `design them by contract <https://www.cs.umd.edu/class/fall2002/cmsc214/Projects/P1/proj1.contract.html>`_.
 This implies that a method must guarantee all its preconditions.
 During the execution of the code must ensure its invariants are hold and finally, when finished, it must guarantee a number of postconditions.
 Failure to do any of this should be signaled immediately.

 * **Precondition**:  a condition that must be true of the parameters of a method and/or data members, if the method is to behave correctly, prior to running the code in the method.
 * **Postcondition**: a condition that is true after running the code in a method.